 What are the key statistics for non-Hodgkin lymphoma in children?

 In children up to age 14, most lymphomas are non-Hodgkin lymphomas, with about 500 of these cancers being diagnosed in the United States each year.
-Including all children and teens up to age 19, the numbers of Hodgkin and non-Hodgkin lymphomas are about equal, and there are about 800 cases of NHL diagnosed each year.
+If all children and teens up to age 19 are included, the numbers of Hodgkin and non-Hodgkin lymphomas are about equal, and there are about 900 cases of NHL diagnosed each year.

-Statistics on survival can be found in the “How is non-Hodgkin lymphoma staged in children?” section under “Survival rates for childhood non-Hodgkin lymphoma.”
+Statistics on survival can be found in the section “Survival rates for childhood non-Hodgkin lymphoma.”

 Last Medical Review: 03/07/2014

 Last Revised: 01/06/2015